aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 In this graph,Recall is on y-dimension, confidence is on x-dimension, the blue line is the R curve line of this model.
 <img src="https://github.com/aegon1994/image-recognition-project-based-on-YOLOv10/blob/main/readphotosimages/readme%20photos/R_curve.png?raw=true">
 In this graph, when confidence is low, recall is high.
 When confidence is high, recall decrease.
 It is a normal state, it means when model can't make sure the answer, it pefer its first choice.
+When there is a choice with high cofidence, it only choose it.